Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

   This event is emitted when the `Nowwhere` will be initialized.

 - Event for Creation of Drop ->
-  `pub event DropCreated(dropId:UInt64,creator:Address,startDate:UFix64, endDate:UFix64)`
+  `pub event DropCreated(dropId: UInt64, creator: Address, startDate: UFix64, endDate: UFix64)`
   Emitted when a new Drop will be created and added to the smart Contract.

 - Event for purchase Drop ->
-  `pub event DropPurchased(dropId:UInt64,templateId:UInt64,mintNumbers:UInt64, receiptAddress:Address)`
+  `pub event DropPurchased(dropId: UInt64, templateId: UInt64, mintNumbers: UInt64, receiptAddress: Address)`
   Emitted when a Drop will be Purchased.

 - Event for Remove Drop ->